admon84/screeps-room-planner/README.md

 # Screeps Room Planner

-Introducing the new Screeps Room Planner: a practical tool designed for players to efficiently plan and visualize room layouts.
+Introducing the new Screeps Room Planner: a practical tool for players to efficiently plan and visualize room layouts.

 ## Features